leslielees/docker-multi-container/README.md

 `essential : true makes if any containr fail, everything will fail in dep`

 Atleast 1 container definition must be true

+## Steps

+1. Create apps Worker / API / Frontend

+2. Dockerize Each apps

+3. docker compose with redis and postgres

+4. env vars on docker-compose

+5. confi nginx to route to frontend & api

+6. create prod dockerfiles for each apps

+7. git and trvis set up till pushing to docker hub

+8. Dockerrun.aws.json - why & container definitions.

+9. Link frontend / api to nginx container defs

+10. Create Multi container EB Stalk

+11. AWS Managed data services for Data and Cache instead of containers.

+12. AWS containers dont talk each other.
+Hence link is required in form of VPC securty group

+13. Create a VPC Security group and add all containers in that group. i.e BeanStalk / RDS / Cache